QI Scholars Program

 Presentations and Work-In-Progress (WIP) Sessions

 All program faculty (Scholars, mentors, data analysts, statisticians) meet regularly for work-in-progress sessions.
-Scholars present at at a WIP Session at least twice during Program participation.
+Scholars present at a WIP Session at least twice during Program participation.
 These presentations serve as an excellent opportunity to address project barriers with the larger group and active participation and engagement is expected.

 Requirements